-One of the first things a small business should educate themselves on is payment-related processes.
-Doing things wrong in the beginning means penalties, fees, and failed audits.
+One of the first things a small business or startup should educate themselves on is payment processes.
+Doing things wrong means penalties, fees, and failed audits.
 That’s why, when making payments out of a business, it’s important to understand every which way the cash flows.
+This starts with the disbursement and reimbursements of funds.

 Disbursement vs. Reimbursement

-Disbursement of funds is not the same as reimbursement.
-The term “reimbursement” refers to the payment refunded for the original disbursement.
+The disbursement meaning is not the same as reimbursement.
+When it comes to reimbursement vs disbursement, the term “reimbursement” refers to the payment refunded for the original disbursement.

 When a business sends a disbursement on behalf of a client, the reimbursement is what the client pays to the company as a refund for the original payment.
-Reimbursement can involve discounts or interest fees, depending on the contract.
+Reimbursement can involve discounts or interest fees, depending on the contract and bookkeeping methods.

 It should be noted that if an organization is trading close to the VAT registration threshold, the wrong classification of expenses might lead to the VAT registration gateway being breached.